h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 - ``url``: Full URL of the server to connect to.
 (This can be used instead of ``ip`` + ``port`` + ``https``.)
 - ``ip``: The ip address (or host name) of the server where H2O is running.
 - ``port``: Port number that H2O service is listening to.
+- ``name``: Cluster name.
+If None while connecting to an existing cluster it will not check the cluster name.
+If set then will connect only if the target cluster name matches.
+If no instance is found and decides to start a local one then this will be used as the cluster name or a random one will be generated if set to None.
 - ``https``: Set to True to connect via https:// instead of http://.
 - ``insecure``: When using https, setting this to True will disable SSL certificates verification.
 - ``username``: The username to log in with when using basic authentication.